arpan-ghosh/MarvelAPI/README.md

 ## File Structure
 There is a `/src/lib` and `/www` directory.
 The `src` directory has Python files like constants and a Utility class which has helper functions that could be used by any class.
 The `www` directory holds a `rest.py` which are `get()`/`fetch()` functions that make the `Request`/`aiohttp request`.
 The main "engine" is an object oriented class titled `IntelGatherer.py` which is stored in the root directory.
 This class runs a main function that runs the logic to get Spectrum's information and her contacts' information.
 The `Dockerfile` is also in the root directory, and it uses the `requirements.txt` file which contain the minimum python3 libraries needed to run the program.

 `IntelGatherer.py's` main looks like the following.
-To only run the first portion, which sttores only Spectrum's information, comment out the call to crawl_and_save_contacts():
+To only run the first portion, which stores only Spectrum's information, comment out the call to crawl_and_save_contacts():
 ```
 if __name__ == '__main__':
     name = "Spectrum"